Uberspace/manual/source/web-backends.rst

 .. tip:: The application needs to listen on interface ``::`` or ``0.0.0.0`` (using ``127.0.0.1``, ``localhost`` or ``::1`` does **not** work!) at any port between 1024 and 65535.

+.. warning:: If you make use of WebSockets, make sure to send `keep alive`_ packages every few minutes.
+Idle HTTP connections are shut down after three minutes.

 In the background, every Uberspace account gets its own virtual network interface.
 That enables you to use any port you like.
 Check out the :ref:`background article <network>` for details.

 Setup